Four+ years at Hypenotic

 The downside to creating a purely Vue app is the lack of server-side rendering.
 So, I wanted to really push the use of Nuxt, which gave us the framework to create universal applications.
 Yes, search engines may be getting better at crawling static SPAs, but I wasn't convinced that'd be good enough.
 Our clients needed their sites to be crawled.
 So crawled they would be.

-We also started really going in on creating customized WordPress REST API endpoints, so that we could get all the info we needed in a clean and efficient format.
+We also started really going in on creating customized WordPress REST API endpoints, so that we could efficiently get all the info we needed in a clean format.
 This meant digging into SQL queries, which was a new and challenging shenanigan.

 Site launches were another hurdle to clear with our new stack.
 We had to revamp the software we used on our servers (Linode).
 NGINX sets up proxies and PM2 handles the processes to run the apps.
 Huge thank you to Hubert for helping me work through the transition, and Lionel for finessing and elevating everything.

 In my final year on the team, our newer devs stepped up to lead projects (hugs to Luca and Hubert).
-As seniors on the team, Lionel and I tasked things out and offered support as needed.
-Super proud of how much we all helped each other to grow.
+It was heartening to see how everyone grew.

 Selection of Projects